VuePress EcosystemVuePress Ecosystem

 • Type: (shiki: Highlighter) => void | Promise<void>

-• Details: A function hook to customize Shiki highlighter instance.
+• Details: A hook function to customize the Shiki highlighter instance.

 transformers